liberland/laws/drafting/consolidated/police-law.md

 ## Chapter 3: Police Powers

 ### Article 16: Demanding and Enforcing Compliance
-1) When authorized by law, an Agent on police duty may compel an individual to act or to omit certain actions.
+1) When authorized by law, an Law Enforcement Officer may compel an individual to act or to omit certain actions.
 This shall be limited to:

 a) Questioning, whereby the Agent may comply others to answer questions,